 Approximately 92 percent of Baylor students receive financial aid of some sort.
 The following is a brief description of the two basic types of financial aid available:

 Academic scholarships are awarded based on a combination of your student's SAT or ACT scores and their class rank (or their GPA if their school does not rank).
 If your student qualified for a academic scholarship it was included in the admissions decision letter they received.
 Academic scholarships can be upgraded throughout the school year and summer before your student enrolls should their test scores or rank improve.
 Visit our Scholarship and Cost Estimator to find out what academic scholarship your student is eligible for.
 On this website you'll also be able to see what test score your student would need to achieve to upgrade their scholarship.

-In order to qualify for any need-based aid you must complete the Free Application for Federal Student Aid (FAFSA) with your tax return information.
+In order to qualify for any federal need-based aid you must complete the Free Application for Federal Student Aid (FAFSA) with your tax return information.
 The FAFSA is available starting October 1 and February 1 is the priority deadline for its completion.
-Completing the FAFSA not only qualifies your student to be considered for federal aid, but also qualifies your student to be considered for Baylor need-based scholarships.

 For more information about available scholarships visit baylor.edu/admissions/finaid.

 Visit baylor.edu/visit to sign up for an upcoming campus visit.
 We have campus visit events periodically as well as customized campus tours every weekday.
 Bringing your student to campus is going to be one of the best ways to help them decide whether or not Baylor is the place for them.